-- 8 months from the event: Make sure venue, speakers, and topics are clearly defined and revisit goals.
+- 8 months from the event: Ensure venue, speakers, and topics are clearly defined and revisit goals.

-- 6 months from the event: Revisit budget, refine event messaging, reconfirm with all participants.
+- 6 months from the event: Revisit the budget, refine event messaging, and reconfirm with all participants.

 - 4 months from the event: Finalize event attendee strategy (email, calls, online, other outreach).

-- 2 months from event: Begin invitations and external messaging as appropriate.
+- 2 months from the event: Begin invitations and external messaging as appropriate.

-- 1 month from event: Confirm attendee list and continue outreach.
+- 1 month from the event: Confirm the attendee list and continue outreach.

-1 week post-event, meet with your team to discuss strengths and weaknesses of event execution and if goal was met.
-Document all and develop success plan for next event.
+1-week post-event, meet with your team to discuss the strengths and weaknesses of event execution and if the goal was met.
+Document all and develop a success plan for the next event.
 Begin any outreach follow-up you may need.

 3. Failure to Allocate the Right Resources With the Right Skills